raspberrypilearning/processing-opacity/en/step_1.md

 You can make partly transparent colours by adding a fourth number to an RGB colour to give the 'opacity'.
+You can make partly transparent colours by adding a fourth number to an RGB colour to give the 'opacity'.

 This code draws the overlapping highlights in the Kawaii fruit example: